 Festival: Max Cooper’s Aether, Lumiere London 2018

 London-based techno producer Max Cooper has collaborated with the design studio Architecture Social Club to create Aether, an extraordinary audio-visual experience.
-The 3-dimensional light field installation is a mesmerising artwork that has been described by some as fireflies performing a synchronised dance routine.
+The 3-dimensional light field installation is a mesmerising artwork that some have described as fireflies performing a synchronised dance routine.
 Aether’s dazzling and shimmering shapes captivate the audience as they morph, merging and dividing in reaction to the sound piece.

 Luminiferous aether” is the term that was used in the late 19th century to designate a medium for the propagation of light.
 This light installation is a modern representation of the phrase and plays on the splendour of natural forms such as waves and symmetries.
 Additionally, the entrancing artwork creates an interactive sensory experience by tying shapes, colours and music to our emotions.